-2.2.2 Paying the living wage through regulated procurement

-We promote fair work practices in all of our tender documentation and are committed to promoting the use of the Real Living Wage.
+2.2.2 Paying the living wage through regulated procurement We promote fair work practices in all of our tender documentation and are committed to promoting the use of the Real Living Wage.
 We are accredited as a Real Living Wage employer.

-During the year we have awarded the following contracts where the suppliers have agreed to pay either the Real Living Wage or the Living Wage:

-- Career pathway microsite for social services (contract award value £19k) - Provision of the SSSC workforce data website (contract award value £61k) - > ICT consultancy (contract award value £36k) - ➤ Banking services (estimated contract value £4k) - Post registration training and learning pilot sites (contract award value £17k) - Publishing, print and associated design services (estimated award value over life of contract £930k).

-We also benefit through a service level agreement with the Care Inspectorate from the award of the following contract where the supplier have agreed to pay either the Real Living Wage or the Living Wage:

-Security alarm, CCTV and access control provision, maintenance and monitoring (awarded contract value £34k).

-2.2.3 Community benefits

-We promote the use of community benefits within procurement exercises where they are relevant and proportionate to the contract.
-The following community benefits were delivered during the year:

-- Suppliers on the framework awarded for the provision of catering at have provided the following: - 1) Investment in youth sports in the Dundee area through being a major contributor of the Dundee Sportsmans Dinner. - 2) Sponsorship of SKE Karate in Dundee. - 3) Fundraising for Roxburgh House which is an NHS Specialist Palliative Care Unit in Dundee. - 4) Fundraising for Children's Hospices Across Scotland (CHAS). - 5) Links with local schools, colleges and universities. - 6) Food donations to a local homeless charity. - As part of the overarching framework, the upgrade and maintenance of the SSSC's CRM system provider provided the following: - 1) Apprenticeship schemes - 2) Sponsorship of various charities - 3) Supporting voluntary work - 4) Staff training and development - 5) Supporting schools through initiatives such as sponsorship, computer clubs and design competitions.

-2.2.4 SME's local businesses, supported businesses and the third sector

-During the year we have continued to address sustainability in procurement.
+During the year we have awarded the following contracts where the suppliers have agreed to pay either the Real Living Wage or the Living Wage: Provision of temporary staff (awarded contracts value totalled £238k) Provision of legal presenters (contract award value £180k) Legal services (contract award value £53k) ➤ Hot drinks supplies (contract value £21k) Programme Management Office (contract award value £33k).
+We also benefit through a service level agreement with the Care Inspectorate from the award of the following contracts where the suppliers have agreed to pay either the Real Living Wage or the Living Wage: Cleaning and environmental services (awarded contract value £488k) > Provision of maintenance and repair of automatic door closers (awarded contract value £75k) > Air conditioning repair and maintenance services (awarded contract value £46k) > Grounds maintenance and improvement service (awarded contract value £30k).
+2.2.3 Community benefits We promote the use of community benefits within procurement exercises where they are relevant and proportionate to the contract.
+We have not had any contracts exceeding £4m in value, however, we continue to call-off of Scottish Procurement and Property Collaborative contracts which supports the provision of apprenticeships and work placements.
+The supplier awarded the legal presenters contract provides pro bono legal services to social enterprises.
+The contract award also supports the supplier to continue to offer a range of other community benefits.
+As part of the overarching framework, the upgrade and maintenance of the SSSC's CRM system provider provided the following: Apprenticeship schemes 1) 2) Sponsorship of various charities 3) Supporting voluntary work Staff training and development 4) 5) Supporting schools through initiatives such as sponsorship, computer clubs and design competitions.
+2.2.4 SME's local businesses, supported businesses and the third sector During the year we have continued to address sustainability in procurement.
 A directory of supported businesses is published on the SSSC intranet.
 This directory provides supported businesses, contact details including website links and a summary of goods and services provided by each supported business.